 Each group that lived in Montezuma Castle occupied one separate room, which was about 140 square feet.
 Peep holes and doorways let light get in in the morning and early afternoon.
 The rooms of Montezuma Castle were dark in the late afternoon and evening.

-During our visit to Montezuma Castle we learned that the place had received its name by mistake.
-Early white settlers believed that the unique structure was built in early 15th century.
+Montezuma Castle received its name by mistake.
+Initially, historians believed that the unique structure had been built in early 15th century.
 Thus, they named it after Montezuma, the ruler of the Aztec empire from 1502 to 1520.